kaylam27/README-Generator/README.md

     To install dependencies, please use the "npm i" command.

   #### Usage:
-    kergb
+    erg

   #### License:
     This project is covered under the MIT license.

   #### Contributing:
-    rkjgn
+    qerg

   #### Tests:
     To run tests, please use the "npm run test" command.

   #### Questions
-    If you have any questions about the repo, open an issue or contact me directly at wrefjnb.
+    If you have any questions about the repo, open an issue or contact me directly at erg.
-    You can find more of my work at http://github.com/ekrjnf.
+    You can find more of my work at http://github.com/erf.